 The below pickup in a Standel 420-S

-This pickup has the same curved design on the top of the white coil former and the same type of pole-pieces as the Model 210.
+The pickup below has the same curved design on the top of the white coil former and the same type of pole-pieces as the Model 210.
 It is suitable for installing in archtop electrics or solid-body instruments.
 It requires a recess beneath, as the photos show.
 The adjustable pole-pieces are individual magnets with bonded threads.
 These were fitted to some Guild and Levin instruments.

 This pickup is the same as the one above except that it has a black coil former.
 It was not fitted to Harmony-branded guitars.